fwallenius/bq-usage-visualizer/README.md

   ts DESC' bqusage.usage_simplified
 ```

+### Visualizing user Apps Spreadsheet

-* Now we have all the data needed.
+Now we have all the data needed.
 Time to create the dashboard.
+Google Apps Spreadsheet has a BigQuery connector and can transform the data into graphs.

+* Start by opening this template https://docs.google.com/spreadsheets/d/1pEDj-XFhpb6CkYU-bws0_nFOStWEjwasIcjvIOwIT2Q/edit?usp=sharing

+* Make a copy of the temple owned by yourself.

+* Open the "data" sheet and change the project ID cell to your project.

+* Access the script editor by selecting Tools / Script Editor..

+* Associate the spreadsheet with your GCP project by selecting Resources / Develops Console Project..
+In the pop-up enter your project number and click "Set Project"

+* Run the script by clicking the play button.
+On first run you will have to approve the spreadsheet's access to your BigQuery dataset.